D-X-Y/AutoDL-Projects/paddlepaddle/README.md

 bash ./scripts/train-nas.sh  0 cifar-10 PNASNet
 bash ./scripts/train-nas.sh  0 cifar-100 SETN
 ```
-The first argument is the GPU-ID to train your program, the second argument is the dataset name, and the last one is the model name.
+The first argument is the GPU-ID to train your program, the second argument is the dataset name (`cifar-10` or `cifar-100`), and the last one is the model name.
 Please use `./scripts/base-train.sh` for ResNet and use `./scripts/train-nas.sh` for NAS-searched models.